LOGAN-bruh/Code9/README.md

    [⬇️ Download Code9 for macOS](https://drive.google.com/file/d/1BKeH_li0E6XUs2aWtM5cJ0Xl5Z2gMXTk/view?usp=sharing)

-3. Note: If your Mac blocks it as an unidentified developer, navigate to terminal and run the following command
+3. Google will try to warn you not to download, press Download Anyways.
+Note: If your Mac blocks it as an unidentified developer, navigate to terminal and run the following command
    ```sh
    sudo xattr -rd com.apple.quarantine ~/Downloads/Code9.app
    ```